Instructor guide

 This takes 30-60 minutes to set up.
 Allocate the time for this before the workshop.

-Create the centralized exercises in an organization (not under your username) so that you can give others admin access to add collaborators.
+We create the exercises in an organization (not under your username) so that you can give others admin access to add collaborators.
 Also this way you can then fork yourself if needed.

 centralized-workflow-exercise-recorded